georgemarsh1809/GlobalTask/README.md

             `"REQUIRES_REVIEW"`
         -   `img_format`, `img_width`, `img_height`, `img_size`

-## 5. My Approach
+## 🧠 My Approach

 1. Built a FastAPI server with two required endpoints.
 2. Created a Dockerfile to containerize the service on port 8000.
 3. Reviewed policies to determine prohibited vs restricted checks.
-4. Implemented backend services for each check.
+4. Create backend services for each check
-5. Linked outcomes directly to policy interpretation.
+5. Update FastAPI endpoints to receive file and run services

 Considering the 3 possible outcomes, it was important to interpret the difference between prohibited and restricted creative content from the 2